 If there is a significant amount of bone loss, it’s possible for a block of bone supported by screws to be placed.
 This bone can come from your chin, behind your teeth, or it can be synthetically made.
 This procedure will almost always require a waiting period of at least a few months before your dental implant placement.

 A sinus lift can successfully add volume to bone in the top arch of your smile or the back parts of your jaw.
 When you lose teeth toward the back of your smile, it’s common for your sinuses to collapse into the newly vacant space, eliminating room for dental implants.
 Thankfully, a sinus lift can create space for new bone to accommodate your dental implants.
 Once the sinuses are lifted, we must allow a few months to heal before you can receive a bone graft.

-Dental implants in Topeka and Silver Lake are the most reliable option to replace missing teeth.
+Dental implants in Topeka and Silver Lake are the most reliable option for replacing missing teeth.
 You’ve heard about their benefits, and you’re ready to regain a complete smile, but you still have some concerns.
 It’s normal to have a few questions, which we will address during your initial consultation.
 While you wait for your appointment, here are the answers to a few of the most common questions we hear to help make the best decision for your smile.